sonic-net/SONiC/doc/vxlan/data_plane_VXLAN_HLD.md

 Usually, VXLAN usage is based on BGP-EVPN deployement, which can be quite complex and heavy memory requirements.

-In small-scale datacenters, to reduce costs instead of BGP deployement, L3 forwarding could be based, either, on static configuration or usage of simpler protocol (such as OSPF or IS-IS).

-Thus, in these cases, pure Layer2 VNI provides simple, flexible and cost-efficient solution.
+In a controller-based VXLAN network, the configuration is static and distributed by the controller, while L2 forwarding relies on dynamic MAC learning.
+Examples of such edge datacenter providers include CISCO and VMware.

 ##### Limitations
-BGP EVPN and Data plane are mutually exclusive.
+* BGP EVPN and Data plane are mutually exclusive.
+* P2MP tunnels are not supported

 #### Configuration